aldonline/syncify/README.md

+**Note: This project is no longer maintained.
+It has been [merged into Radioactive JS](https://github.com/radioactive/radioactive).**

+---

 # Syncify.js

 Syncify is an innovative alternative to [Async.js](https://github.com/caolan/async), [Step](https://github.com/creationix/step) and [Node Fibers](https://github.com/laverdet/node-fibers).
 It allows you to deal with "Callback Hell" in a very simple way.